Robert Mathis: Professional career

-Indianapolis Colts

 2003–2005

-Mathis was selected by the Indianapolis Colts with the 138th selection in the 2003 NFL Draft.
+Mathis was selected by the Indianapolis Colts with the 138th selection in the 2003 NFL draft.

 Mathis immediately stepped in during his rookie season as a pass rush specialist, playing in all 16 regular season games and recording 20 tackles, 3.5 sacks and 3 forced fumbles.
 During his second season, Mathis took another step forward as he increased his numbers to 36 tackles, 10.5 sacks and 6 forced fumbles, despite appearing only as a specialist and starting only 1 game.
 In Mathis's third season, he set a Colts franchise record with 8 consecutive games with at least 1 sack, and finished the season with 54 tackles, 11.5 sacks and 8 forced fumbles, despite missing three games due to injuries.

 2006–2011

 Following the 2005 season, Robert Mathis signed a 5-year extension with the Colts worth $30 million, making him one of the highest paid defensive ends in the league at the time.
 The following season, Mathis started every game for the first time in his career, recording a career-high 65 tackles along with 9.5 sacks and 6 forced fumbles.
 That year, Mathis helped the Colts go on to beat the Chicago Bears in Super Bowl XLI to become NFL Champions.
 In 2007, Mathis recorded 32 tackles, 7 sacks and 4 forced fumbles in an injury shortened season.

 In 2008, Mathis had his best statistical season to date, posting 48 tackles, 11.5 sacks and 5 forced fumbles.
 He was also voted to the 2009 Pro Bowl for the AFC behind then-teammate and perennial Pro-Bowler Dwight Freeney.

 In November 2009, Mathis won his first career AFC Defensive Player of the Month award, and finished the season with 37 tackles, 9.5 sacks, and 5 forced fumbles.
 He would win his second such award for his defensive performance in September 2010, and would finish 2010 with 60 tackles, 11 sacks, and 1 forced fumble.
+He was ranked 44th by his fellow players on the NFL Top 100 Players of 2011.

 Mathis recorded 9.5 sacks during the 2011 regular season, along with 43 tackles and 3 forced fumbles.
 It was the seventh season in his 9-year NFL career that he had at least 9.5 sacks.
-On January 2, 2012 Mathis was added to the AFC Pro Bowl Roster to replace Patriots DE Andre Carter.
-On January 23, 2012 Mathis decided not to play in Pro Bowl.
+On January 2, 2012, Mathis was added to the AFC Pro Bowl Roster to replace Patriots DE Andre Carter.
+On January 23, 2012, Mathis decided not to play in Pro Bowl.
 Mathis recorded 33 tackles, 8 sacks, and 1 forced fumble in 12 games during the 2012 season.